marceluxvk/vagrant-k8s-ha/examples/example2-service_integration/README.md

 }
 ```

-So, let's check the value of these variables on your container:
+So, let's check the value of these variables on a running container:

 ```shell
 $ kubectl get pods -o wide